jakobharder/anno1800-jakobs-mods/mods/addon-industrial-cities/README.md

 ### 4.0

+- 4.0.8: Improved Russian translations thanks to DATM

 #### Impact on Existing Saves

 - Please check if you used `Pescatarians`
   - Olive Soap, Pickled Vegetables are replaced by Soap and Seafood Stew.
     Check your trade routes.
   - Pescatarians needs changed.
     Check your consumption statistics.
 - Good to know
   - Changed production chains are only applicable when you build new factories.
   - New fertilities only in new games.
     Farms get a fertility buff in existing save games.

 #### Major Changes